WRFan/jailbreak10.3.3/README.md

 	https://github.com/SongXiaoXi/sockH3lix

 All these jailbreak apps are completely useless for us, however, because, in case you haven't figured it out yet, only native Apple apps and those certified by Apple are allowed to run on iOS, and Apple will obviously not sign a jailbreak, lol.
 Naughty Apple.
 So this is a vicious circle - you need an app to jailbreak, but precisely this particular app will not run on a non-jailbroken system.
-Now we could now consider provisioning:
+Now we could consider provisioning:

 	/private/var/MobileDevice/ProvisioningProfiles/